-Smalland is a big adventure on a tiny scale!
+Experience a big adventure on a tiny scale!
 Enjoy multiplayer survival in a vast, hazardous world.
-Preparation is key when you’re this small, surrounded by massive creatures & at the bottom of the food chain.
-Craft weapons & armor, build encampments & explore a strange new land.
+Preparation is key when you’re this small & at the bottom of the food chain.
+Craft weapons & armor, tame & ride creatures, build encampments & explore a strange new land.

 - A huge open, sandbox-world to explore from a tiny perspective